Net Worth

 How Does Joe Flacco Spend His Money?

 Joe loves cars, and his collection includes the Chevrolet Corvette Stingray, which he won for being named MVP in the Super Bowl.
-He’s got a four-car garage to park it in his home in Baltimore, which also has a grand two-story entrance foyer complete with a dual staircase.
+He has a four-car garage at his home in Baltimore, which also features a grand two-story entrance foyer complete with a dual staircase.
 The six-bedroom, seven-bathroom house covers 7,361 square feet and comes with a price tag of $1.8 million.

 Summary